craigwiggins/craigwiggins.github.io/about.md

 ![Craig and Arvind playing capoeira at UptoAllofUs 2014](/images/up2allofus2014_capoeira.png "Craig and Arvind playing capoeira at UptoAllofUs 2014")

 You can usually find him on [Twitter](http://www.twitter.com/oxala75).

-######who is Meronym?

-Meronym is

-1. A term used to denote a thing that is a part of something else. ([Wiktionary](http://en.wiktionary.org/wiki/meronym))
-2. A character from [David Mitchell](http://en.wikipedia.org/wiki/David_Mitchell_(author))'s third novel, [*Cloud Atlas*](http://en.wikipedia.org/wiki/Cloud_Atlas_%28novel%29).

-In the second case, [Meronym](http://cloudatlas.wikia.com/wiki/Meronym) is
-> *is a woman of the [Prescients](http://cloudatlas.wikia.com/wiki/Prescients) who comes to live with the Valleymen for a year in order to learn about their society and customs.
-She is featured in [Sloosha's Crossin' an' Ev'rythin' After](http://cloudatlas.wikia.com/wiki/Sloosha%27s_Crossin%27_an%27_Ev%27rythin%27_After) - which consists solely of chapter 6.*

-The Prescients are, as far as anyone knows, the most technologically-advanced humans left on Earth.
-As part of a purposeful adaptation to a more dangerous, demanding environment, every Prescient is genomed to be dark skinned.